When used correctly, oxygen is safe.

-All oxygen equipment should be kept well away from candles (including scented candles), barbecues, fires and gas cookers.
+All oxygen equipment should be kept well away from candles (including scented candles), barbecues, fires, welding equipment and gas cookers.

 Install a smoke alarm.
-Regularly check your smoke alarm to ensure it is working and its batteries do not need replacing.
-We inform the Fire and Rescue Service that you have oxygen in your home, who will contact you to complete a safe and well check.
+Regularly check your smoke alarm to ensure it is working, and its batteries do not need replacing.
+We inform the Fire and Rescue Service that you have oxygen in your home, who will contact you to complete a safe and well visit.
 You should also tell them what equipment you have and where you store it.

-Our Healthcare Technician will check your smoke alarms are in working order when oxygen is installed.
+Our Healthcare Technician will check your smoke alarms are in working order when oxygen is installed and at any equipment service visits thereafter.
 Should you not have any working smoke alarms, we will inform the Fire and Rescue Service, who may be able to help install them.

 Keep away from heat

 Oxygen helps fires to burn.
-Keep away from fire.
-Ensure that any oxygen is kept away from gas fires, cookers and heaters etc. Recommended distance for oxygen therapy equipment from: fires 3m (10ft); radiators and heaters
+Keep away from heat including heaters, hot conservatories and hot vehicles.
+Recommended distance for oxygen therapy equipment from fires 3m (10ft); radiators and heaters 1.5m (5ft).

 Turn it off